 It was a gorgeous day in late March.
 A perfect Opening Day for baseball.

-According to the Public Works Department, a Tree protection plan was never submitted prior to using the field.
-A tree protection plan is required before the fields can be prepped to play on, as they are within fifty feet of urban forest trees.
+According to the Public Works Department, a Tree Protection Plan was never submitted prior to using the field.
+In the Takoma Park city limits, a tree protection plan permit is required before fields can be prepped to play on, if they are within fifty feet of urban forest trees.